UPDATES AND ANNOUNCEMENTS

 Registration Card Instructions and Electives List - this is a blank template of the front of the card, as well as the back of the card listing all electives we're slated to offer next year.
 The course placements listed in the grid for each student is individualized to each student; placements were entered based on teacher recommendations and counselor input.

-If you haven't already signed up for your junior's IGP meeting, please navigate to our "Appointments" tab (in the menu on the left) to schedule a meeting with your junior's counselor before winter break.
-We kindly ask that you choose "IGP Meeting" as the meeting type while booking, so that we can anticipate that as the meeting's purpose and prepare any relevant materials.
+If you haven't already signed up for your junior's IGP meeting, please navigate to our "Appointments" tab (in the menu on the left) to schedule a meeting with your junior's counselor as soon as possible.
+We kindly ask that you choose "IGP Meeting" as the meeting type while booking, so that we can anticipate that as the meeting's purpose and prepare relevant materials.

 Senior Night Presentations (9/21)